keebz/tamagotchi/README.md

-This is the tamagotchi project for the second assessment for Epicodus.
-The goal is to build a tamagotchi webpage game using initialize function and to find a way to set a timer that decreases over a period of time.
+This is a modified tamagotchi project for the second assessment for Epicodus.
+Simply download the zipped repository and open the index.html in your web browser.

+This project WILL NOT work without the "img" folder!
+You must download the enitre zip!

+-Lee Kebler

+License: GPL v2